Erik

 Freya: seer

-resident missionary
+Harald: resident missionary

-and Princess Aud: reigning nobility in Hy-Brasil
+King Arnulf and Princess Aud: reigning nobility in Hy-Brasil

 Odin, Thor: gods of Asgard